dendibakh/dendibakh.github.io/_drafts/PT/post.md

 PT will bundle up to 6 conditional branches before it will emit a timing packet.
 As you can see instruction data is perfectly accurate but timing information is less accurate.

+Can be configured to update timings every cycle.
+But likley it will not increase our accuracy greatly, since timings will be send only for conditional branches.

+**picture**

 ### Usages

-Postmortems.
+Here are some the cases when PT can be a freat use:

+1. **Postmortem analysis**.
+Provides the call stack information which is always valid even if the stack is corrupted.
-Performance glitches which are not statistically significant.
+2. **Analyze performance glitches** which are not statistically significant.
-Replacing the call stack.
-How much time we spent waiting spinning on a lock attempt.
+3. **Having better accuracy when profiling**.
+PT can be a provider for profiling tools.
+4. **Introspect execution of the programm**.
+For example:
-We can immideatly tell if some code path was never executed.
+* We can immideatly tell if some code path was never executed.
 Sort of prove theory quickly.
-We can detect changes of frequency.
-And more...
+* How much time we spent waiting spinning on a lock attempt.

-Be prepared to have 100 MB/s of data.
+Be prepared to have at least 100 MB/s of encoded data.
+When decoded it might easily be 10 times more (~1GB/s).
 So typical use case might not be similar to profiling.
 But rather attaching just for the period of when the glitch happend. (circular buufer)

-Can be configured to update timings every cycle.
-But likley it will not increase our accuracy greatly, since timings will be send only for conditional branches.

 On BDW we had only time stamp information, but since Skylake & Goldmont every packet has also cycle count from the previous packet.

-### Comparison with LBR

-We do not trace program on a BB basis.
-This would increase overhead much.
-BB are usually across 5 instructions.

-LBR can only get timing for taken branches while PT encodes conditional branches regardlessly.

-This technology does not depend on the interupts (PMI) which other PerfMon features (like PEBS and LBR) do.
-Much more useful for real-time systems, because you don't need to interupt the CPU to get out the data.
-This is definetly a shift from using PMI tracing into something new.

-### Debugging
+### Postmortem debugging

 **Come up with an example**

 Can get an instruction history listing.
 Dump control flow trace and see what instructions lead you here.
 Reverse step.

+### Analyzing glitches

 ### Using PT for profiling